Andhra Christian Theological College: Motto

 The college motto is derived from Ephesians 4:12, which reads in the Latin Vulgate: "Ad consummationem sanctorum in opus ministerii..." ("For the perfecting of the saints, for the work of the ministry..." in the King James Version).

 Hall system

 W. D. Coleman, the college's first principal, explained the hall system: "Each of the participating denominations has its own 'hall'.
 There are two hours of instruction each week about the liturgy, history, and policy of each denomination".

 The churches commonly associated with Protestantism in southern India include the Anglicans, Congregationalists, Wesleyan Methodists, Baptists, Lutherans and Methodists.
 Each church has its own tradition.
 At ACTC, students learn their respective church doctrine in addition to general theology.

 Principals

-The principal serves a four-year term (2022-2026), with each participating church having an opportunity to provide a principal.
-The current principal is the Rev. G. Varaprasad, AELC, D.Th.
+The principal serves a four-year term (2022–2026), with each participating church having an opportunity to provide a principal.
+The current principal is the Rev. B. Sunil Vara Kumar, CSI, D.Th.
 (Serampore).